binarymist/BinaryMistBlog/content/authors/admin/_index.md

   url: "https://binarymist.io/"

 # Short bio (displayed in user profile at end of posts)
-bio: Technologist / Engineer, Information Security Professional, Entrepreneur and the founder of BinaryMist Ltd. OWASP NZ Chapter Leader.
+bio: Technologist / Engineer, Information Security Professional, Entrepreneur and the founder of BinaryMist Ltd and PurpleTeam-Labs.
+Ex OWASP NZ Chapter Leader of eight years.
 Certified Scrum Master.
 Facilitator, mentor and motivator of cross functional, self managing teams.
 With a solid 20 years of commercial industry experience across many domains.

 #interests:
 #- Artificial Intelligence